aws-samples/aws-serverless-workshop-innovator-island/2-realtime/README.md

 7. Go back to the browser tab with the Lambda console.
 In the *Function Code* card, click on the `index.js` file paste the file contents in the clipboard into the `index.js` file, overwriting the existing content.

-8. On the top right of the Function code panel, select **Deploy** to save the changes and deploy the function.
+8. Above the Function code panel, select **Deploy** to save the changes and deploy the function.

 ![Module 2 - Paste code](../images/2-realtime-lambda4.png)